ConnectedLib/course-in-a-box/modules/evaluation/_posts/2001-01-01-assessment.md

 ### Outcomes

-Outcomes are the differences your programs make for your library’s youth and for the community—things outside of your program and outside of connected learning that matter.
-If you are evaluating a program or other connected learning activity, you may have already determined the desired outcomes (see the [Designing Connected Learning Services](../designing-connected-learning-services) module for more).
+Outcomes are the differences your programs make for your library’s youth and for the community—things outside of your program and outside of connected learning that matter.<sup>2</sup> If you are evaluating a program or other connected learning activity, you may have already determined the desired outcomes (see the [Designing Connected Learning Services](../designing-connected-learning-services) module for more).

 ### Indicators